DavisPL/cargo-sherlock/README.md

 You should see the output similar to this:
 ![image here](anyhow.png "Screenshot from 11/06")

-The trust mode can also be run on a local path by providing the path instead of crate name:
+An example usage on a local crate is also shown below.
+You can run trust mode on a local path by providing the path instead of crate name:

 ```Bash
 python3 sherlock.py trust <crate-name> <crate-version> --path <absolute-path-to-local-crate>